mialkin/docs/databases/postgres/indexes/indexes.md

 [↑ B-Tree индекс и его производные в PostgreSQL](https://habr.com/ru/companies/quadcode/articles/696498/).

+Index does not store row visibility information.
+That's why deletion of a row does not require index update.
+Index therefore may get bloated. [↑ Vacuum](https://www.postgresql.org/docs/current/routine-vacuuming.html) fixes index bloat.

 ## Hash index

 A [↑ **hash index**](https://www.postgresql.org/docs/current/indexes-types.html#INDEXES-TYPES-HASH) stores a 32-bit hash code derived from the value of the indexed column.
 Hence, such indexes can only handle simple equality comparisons.
 The query planner will consider using a hash index whenever an indexed column is involved in a comparison using the equal operator: